Skip to content

 Parks & Reserves

-In Christchurch city and its big backyard of Canterbury, you’ll find an abundance of gardens, parks, forests and native wetlands.
-Blow off some steam with a bit of exercise or simply kick back and relax, taking in nature’s beauty.
+In Christchurch city and its big backyard of Canterbury, you’ll find a diverse natural playground with an abundance of gardens, parks, forests and native wetlands.
+Release some stress by getting active or unwind by enjoying the scenic beauty of nature.

 Walkers in Spring at Hagley Park Christchurch